 TE ANAU (B)

-Today we board the Fiordland Jet for a fast and thrilling jet boat ride across Lake Te Anau, the largest of the southern glacial lake, surrounded by majestic mountains and ancient forests.
-Marvel at the Murchison Mountains, which rise a staggering 1400 metres above the lake surface as we skim across the pristine waters towards Dock Bay.
+Today we board the Fiordland Jet for a fast and thrilling jet boat ride across Lake Te Anau, the largest of the southern glacial lakes, surrounded by majestic mountains and ancient forests.
+Marvel at the Murchison Mountains, which rise a staggering 1400-metres above the lake surface as we skim across the pristine waters towards Dock Bay.
 At Dock Bay we disembark the boat and enjoy some time on shore to look for Mohua and Korimako and admire different species of moss and marvel at the beech forest up close.
 There will be plenty of time for photos, so make sure your camera is fully charged with plenty of memory space.
 You then have the option to return via jet boat or return to Te Anau via the self-guided Kepler Track.
-It is approximately two hours walk back to Te Anau, and you can walk this at your own pace.
+It is approximately 2-hours walk back to Te Anau, and you can walk this at your own pace.
 On arrival back in Te Anau, the remainder of the day is at leisure.

 TE ANAU – MILFORD SOUND – QUEENSTOWN (BLD)

-Accommodation: Millennium Hotel, Queenstown – 2 nights
+Accommodation: Copthorne Lakefront Queenstown – 2 nights

 QUEENSTOWN AT LEISURE (B)

 Enjoy a full day at leisure.
 Queenstown has a plethora of optional sightseeing activities available from jet-boating on the thrilling Shotover Jet; a jet-boat excursion along the scenic and remote Dart River; winery tours to the premier Central Otago wineries; 4WD tours into unforgettable Skippers Canyon; scenic flights; fly-fishing or if you dare – bungy jumping or tandem sky-diving!
 Extra cost for optional sightseeing excursions.
 Use tonight as an opportunity to explore the many dining options that Queenstown has to offer.